Sapphirine/202112-03-Automatic-Image-Labelling-System/README.md

 ## Acknowledgement

 This work is the final project for EECS-E6893@Columbia University.
+Due to the GitHub's limitation on file sizes, we can not upload our model.
+Please contract [me](yy3089@columbia.edu) if you want our model files.